LoGan070raGnaR/CEHGuideBook/cheetsheet.md

 - Vulnerability Analysis
 - Privilege Escalation

-# Updated topics
+## Updated topics

 - packet analysis
 - mobile devices
 - wireless networks

-# What one must be aware of?
+## What one must be aware of?

 - some servers are very slow
 - provided wordlist doesn't work for some questions

 ---

+# Privilage Escalation

-ssh user-name@<IP> -p <PORT>
+`ssh user-name@<IP> -p <PORT>`

 - how to know the user and password?
 	- you will be provided with checklist/wordlist
 	- from previous question you have identified credentils
 	- bruteforce credentials using hydra

 - To escalate
 	- always check previlage level